derekvmcintire/go-receipt-processor/README.md

 This API was built to fulfill a code challenge for [Fetch Rewards](https://fetch.com/).
 For detailed instructions and rules, refer to the [fetch-rewards/receipt-processor-challenge](https://github.com/fetch-rewards/receipt-processor-challenge) repository.

 **Note**: This is my second time building this API.
-Since I was unfamiliar with Go before starting thi sproject, I [built it with TypeScript](https://github.com/derekvmcintire/receipt-processor) the first time around.
+Since I was unfamiliar with Go before starting this sproject, I [built it with TypeScript](https://github.com/derekvmcintire/receipt-processor) the first time around.

 ---